RamaNael/RamaNael/README.md

 ### Junior Flutter Developer

-Flutter Developer with hands-on experience building mobile applications using Flutter, Dart, and Firebase.
+I'm a Flutter developer with hands-on experience building mobile applications using Flutter, Dart, and Firebase.

 ## 🛠️ Tech Stack